abreulima/Dev-Template/README.md

-# SDL3-Template
+# Development Template

 Hello Ivan, I hope you don't need to check this page very often, but if necessary we're go.

 This is your favorite C/C++ Dev.
 Kit.